WebDev-Group-4-25/.github/profile/README.md

 *A collaborative weather app project that uses the OpenWeatherMap API to display real-time weather information based on user-inputted city names.*

 - **Description:**
-  LiveWeatherApp helps users get up-to-date weather information for any city worldwide.
+  Live Weather App helps users get up-to-date weather information for any city worldwide.
 Built for accessibility and ease-of-use, it fetches accurate forecasts using the OpenWeatherMap API.
 - **Core Technology:** JavaScript, CSS, HTML

 ---